hashicorp/packer/website/source/docs/builders/amazon.html.md

   }]
 }
 ```

-### Notes to pay for a spot instance to create the AMI
+Note that if you'd like to create a spot instance, you must also add

-You need to add two more actions: `ec2:RequestSpotInstances` and `ec2:CancelSpotInstanceRequests`
+`ec2:RequestSpotInstances` and `ec2:CancelSpotInstanceRequests`

 ## Troubleshooting